harbidel/Tigrinya-ASR-Dataset-Merge/README.md

 This notebook combines three Tigrinya speech datasets into a single unified ASR corpus and pushes it to your Hugging Face Hub account.

+  **The combined dataset is available on huggingface here:**  [https://huggingface.co/datasets/Harbidel/tigrinya-asr-merged]

 ## Dataset Sources

 - [`badrex/tigrinya-speech`](https://huggingface.co/datasets/badrex/tigrinya-speech)